Sir William Borlase's Grammar School

 SAPS - anyone in SAPS work on finishing work from class - finish paragraphs, annotate them, write a new paragraph.
 English will create a topic in the English Google Classroom that gives tasks to do this.

-Parents and carers who want to support their child who may be struggling in English can do the following:
+Parents who want to support their child who may be struggling in English can do the following:

-• Encouraging reading - if a whole book is too much, a page of a newspaper or journal, something from a website.
+Encouraging reading - if a whole book is too much, a page of a newspaper or journal, something from a website.
+Graphic novels can also be excellent for students averse to reading longer texts.

-Students are asked to come to this.
-This may be to redo a topic test (called FFA).
+Students may be asked to come to this if they are finding a topic hard in class, or to redo a topic test (called FFA).

-Parents and carers who want to support their child can do the following:
+Parents who want to support their child can do the following:

 Each student will have the learning checklist (example) in their book and/or on the Google Classroom.
 It would be great if they could use the learning checklist to decide what to practise, and then tick it off the list as they go.